Table of contents

 User goals do not always go hand in hand with business goals.
 An example would be apps for finding the cheapest possible vacations.
 The user wants to spend as little money as possible, and the platform enabling them to do so wants to make as much money as possible.

-Dark patterns in UX/UI
+Dark Patterns in UX/UI

 Temptations may arise to (consciously or not) take advantage of so-called dark patterns.
 These are ways to achieve business goals in a way that is inconsistent with user intent.